 Note that the measured ~0.9W TV standby is noticeably higher than the specified "<0.3W" value.

-- Replacing ~20-year-old Sony CRT; twice the size, thinner and lighter, half the power, nicer sound and, yes, a remote!
+Replacing ~20-year-old Sony CRT.
+This is twice the size, thinner and lighter, half the power, nicer sound and, yes, a remote!
 Sound doesn't need turning up very high.
 By default in 'eco' energy-saving mode.
 Not a good idea to let kids touch the screen because of possible damage to more delicate surface.